juhavaaraniemi/giro/README.md

 - Loops are synced to master loops when playing is started.
 - There can be multiple master loops within a loop group which are then asynchronous.
 - Rate can be adjusted for loops and they will get async but will be synced again when stopped and started.
+- There is a one step undo so it's possible to revert to previous loop state and cancel current recording.

 ### UI